TimFenwick15/dotmatrix-ti/README.md

 Don't yet know how to flash the controller and boot to that code on powerup.
 Testing using the IDE right now.

 ## Ghosting
+This issue was resolved by switching the order the clock output is toggled in.
+Data is read on the rising clock edge, so clock should end the loop low and be driven high after the data is set.

 There are pixels near the top left that flicker when this image is drawn.

 The problem is worse the faster the code runs.
 Slower drawing leads to fewer errors, but visible scan lines as the display refreshes.